70+ Best Healthy Egg Recipes for Weight Loss

 Braised Kale with Egg

 Here, you can cut back on the fat by using a more lean meat like turkey bacon.
 Make sure you check the label, though; many brands still load their turkey bacon with additives.
 Try something like Applegate Farms Natural Turkey Bacon.
 Kale can sometimes taste bitter if it hasn't had enough added to it or massaged first, but here it's cooked and seasoned with enough tasty ingredients to make you forget you're eating kale.
-Also, ditch the toast completely if you are looking to cut the carbs or switch to something like an Ezekiel bread with no sugar and all natural ingredients.
+Also, ditch the toast completely if you are looking to cut the carbs or switch to something like Ezekiel bread with no sugar and all-natural ingredients.

 Get the recipe from Inspired Taste.